 Many parents find it challenging to take a long period of time off from work to bond with a newborn or adopted child if that time is unpaid.
 However, parents (both mothers and fathers) and children benefit if they are given a prolonged period to bond.
-Some states have passed laws to allow employees paid maternity or paternity leave so that they can have this time to bond.
-Currently, these states are California, New Hampshire, New Jersey, New York, and Washington, D.C.
+Some states have passed laws to allow employees to be paid maternity or paternity leave so that they can have this time to bond.
+These states include California, New Jersey, New York, and Washington, D.C.
 Other states leave it to employers to decide whether to provide maternity or parental leave as part of their benefits packages, and these policies may be specified in employment agreements.

 Examples of State Laws

 Each state’s law is different.
 In California, for example, parental leave is time that parents are able to take away from their jobs to bond with a new baby or child.
 Maternity leave includes both parental leave and pregnancy disability leave, while paternity leave is simply the parental leave.
 As of January 1, 2018, California's New Parent Leave Act went into effect and requires employers with at least 20 employees to give eligible employees a minimum of 12 weeks of unpaid, job-protected leave in order to connect with a new child.
 The leave must be used within a year of a new child's birth, foster care placement, or adoption.
 On top of the 12 weeks of parental leave, pregnant mothers also have up to 4 months of job-protected pregnancy disability leave prior to the parental leave.